aws-powertools/powertools-lambda-python/docs/roadmap.md

 We want to experiment running a bi-weekly audio channel on [Discord](https://discord.gg/B8zZKbbyET){target="_blank" rel="nofollow"} to help us prioritize backlog in real-time.
 Depending on attendance, we might switch to run an office hours instead.

+### Authentication (SigV4)

+[During customers interview](https://github.com/aws-powertools/powertools-lambda-python#connect), we hear that signing requests using [AWS SigV4](https://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-authenticating-requests.html) could be easier.

+Since JWT is a close second, this new utility would cover higher level functions to sign and verify requests more easily.

+**Major updates**

+- [ ] RFC to outline challenges, alternative solutions and desired experience
+- [ ] MVP based off RFC

 ## Roadmap status definition

 <center>